-The hardy few introduced to Fred Goss’ improv skills through Bravo’s “Significant Others” will enjoy comparing that show to this watered-down version he and co-creator Nick Holly have brought to ABC -- a half-hour firmly ensconced in the “witty” zone that seldom crosses all the way over into funny.
+The hardy few introduced to Fred Goss’ improv skills through Bravo’s “Significant Others” will enjoy comparing that show to this watered-down version he and co-creator Nick Holly have brought to ABC — a half-hour firmly ensconced in the “witty” zone that seldom crosses all the way over into funny.
 Heavily promoted, this dysfunctional-family comedy has its moments but faces a daunting challenge trying to jumpstart a Tuesday lineup where “Commander in Chief” gradually lost support among the Nielsen electorate.